IzzySoft/OSPRep/doc/readme.txt

    location and the chart includes to the /var/www/html/oracle/reports/inc directory plus sets the file permissions so everybody can read them.
 7. In six days G*d created the heavens and the earth - the seventh is Shabbat, and He rested.
-Get yourself a cup of coffee, tea or whatever you like, and relax for a moment.
+Get yourself a cup of coffee, tea or whatever you like (oh yeah - not yet finished the first one?), and relax for a moment.

 To run the script, start spreport.sh - calling it with no parameters tells you its syntax.
 It will run with just giving it the ORACLE_SID of the database